Baltimore to Pittsburgh bus

 What bus companies travel from Baltimore to Pittsburgh?

-There is one intercity bus company that operates from Baltimore to Pittsburgh.
-Greyhound is the only company that connects the two cities by bus.
-Fortunately, it has multiple scheduled buses per day for you to choose from.
+There is one intercity bus company available to search and book on Wanderu that operates from Baltimore to Pittsburgh.
+Greyhound connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|